openbmc/docs/cpp-style-and-conventions.md

 practices by the language designers.
 This is reflected by the choice in following the C++ Core Guidelines.

-[[Not currently implemented]] We finally desire to have computers do our thinking for us wherever possible.
+We finally desire to have computers do our thinking for us wherever possible.
 This means having Continuous Integration tests on each repository so that regressions are quickly identified prior to merge.
 It also means having as much of this document enforced by tools as possible by, for example, clang-format and clang-tidy.

 For those coming to the project from pre-C++11 environments we strongly recommend the book "Effective Modern C++" as a way to get up to speed on the